DongTran2003/Coffee-Shop-Analysis/README.md

 With the application of **SQL** and **Tableau**, insights from the dataset will help identify the following three questions:

-- In which category and store location offer the largest source of revenue?
+- Which category and store location offered the largest source of revenue?
 - How have Maven Roasters sales trended over time (revenue per days of the week, time of the day, etc.)?
-- How often do customers purchase certain products together?
+- How often did customers purchase certain products together?

 The SQL queries addressing the problem: [click here](sql_code)